 - Secure data collected and prepared to train AI models.

-- Comply with relevant data privacy acts such as HIPAA and GDPR, your business operates in highly regulated industries like finance, medical, and properties.
+- Comply with relevant data privacy acts such as HIPAA and GDPR, if your business operates in highly regulated industries like finance or healthcare.

 Step 5: Train your AI assistant